 Description of Model 4:

-In model 4, registrants provide their registration data in a script that can be accepted by the registrar, and registrar provides tools to assist the registrant in providing for translation service and publish it in a “must be present” language.
+In model 4, registrants provide their registration data in a script that can be accepted by the registrar, and registrar provides tools to assist the registrant translating and publishing it in a “must be present” language.

-Figure 5: Model 4 to represent contact information.
-In this model, registrants provide information in local language, and registrars translate registrants’ submission and display them in Whois.

 The WG then discussed the impact of each of these models to registrars, registries, registrants, users of Whois, the discussion is summarized in the table below.